andrewzhyee/personalsite/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am currently Assistant Professor in the Humanities, Arts and Social Sciences Department at the Singapore University of Technology and Design.
+I am currently Assistant Professor at the Wee Kim Wee School of Communication and Information, Nanyang Technological University.
 I am generally interested in understanding how and why people use digital technology, and the impact it can have on their lives.
 My latest work involves the collection of screenomes to better understand and dissect youth smartphone use.
 Another current project involves understanding what aspects of media use contributes to preschoolers' school readiness.
 Overall, my work aims to explore how message design, technology, and digital media can be harnessed to positively affect children’s development.